jacotri77/iron_worker_node_twitter_bot/readme.md

 These can be installed using the following:<br />
 `npm install iron_mq iron_worker twit`

+Make sure you have your Iron.io credentials either referenced in your project or in a separate `iron.json` file (best practice).
+You can set your credentials up and download the Iron CLI here:

 This github assumes you have some familiarity with Docker and have a Docker Hub account.
 If not, plese create one here: